Other Monitoring (e.g., Toxicity, Fish Tissue, Metals)

 HABs occur when colonies of toxin-producing algae rapidly grow due to high nutrient levels, often from agricultural runoff, wastewater and/or warmer temperatures.
 These blooms can release toxins that can contaminate drinking water sources, becoming a public health concern.
 In freshwater, cyanobacteria (photosynthetic bacteria) are usually responsible for HABs.

-As drinking water intakes are situated along the Delaware River, it is important to understand if, and where, algal cyanotoxins are detected from a human health standpoint.
+From a human health standpoint, as drinking water intakes are situated along the Delaware River, it is important to understand if, and where, algal cyanotoxins are detected in the river.
+There is anecdotal evidence that shallow water (for example, around islands) promotes algal blooms in periods of low flow and high temperature.

 Using the SPATT (Solid Phase Adsorption Toxins Tracking) methodology, the DRBC is studying the presence/absence of harmful algal blooms (HABs) toxins (anatoxin, microcystins and cylindrospermopsin) in the Delaware River.